MQ-COMP1050/BananaCleaningDirector/README.md

 5: A success screen which can restart the game:

 -**Stefan- User Story**:
 The user controls a banana-shaped janitor who must rapidly remove gum stuck to desks in a chaotic school hallway.
+A second banana, who is the principal smiles when the each gum piece is cleaning.
 The user clicks on gum blobs while avoiding getting stuck themselves.
 Acceptance Tests:

 1:A banana character is visible and movable along the hallway.

 2:Gum blobs randomly appear and can be clicked to be removed.

-3:Each gum blob cleaned adds 1 point to the score counter.
+3:If the banana steps on gum without cleaning it first, the character is slowed for 3 seconds.

-4:Each time a gum blob is cleaned the second banana smiles.
+4:Each gum blob cleaned adds 1 point to the score counter.

 5:A success screen appears when all gum blobs are cleaned within 60 seconds, with an option to restart the level.

 **Taj - User Story**
-The user controls a banana in a luxury hotel, tasked with cleaning mirrors without leaving any streaks.
+The user controls a banana in a luxury hotel, tasked with cleaning mirrors without leaving streaks.
 The player clicks and drags over smudges to polish them before time runs out.
-If successful in cleaning all the smudges then another banana will appear saying good job and smile.
 Acceptance Tests:

 The banana character is displayed in front of a background filled with mirrors.